 Good wildlife photography is going to require a large lens.
 I traveled to many places carrying a Canon 800mm f/5.6 lens.
 A sturdy tripod equipped with a Wimberly (or similar) head was required.
 The use of a 1.4x teleconverter came in handy.
 It is a heavy setup to carry around, but necessary.
 Trying to do wildlife photography with just a 100-400mm zoom lens will severely limit your options.

 For landscape photography, there is much less weight to carry.
 If you have lenses from the super-wide 14mm to telephoto 200mm, you are pretty much good to go.
 These lenses also cost significantly less than the big glass for wildlife.

 A Difference in Planning

-I cover much of the planning for landscape photography in the Planning A Photography Trip article.
+I cover much of the planning for landscape photography in the 7 Tips for Planning A Photography Trip article.
 Wildlife does have some differences.

 I quickly learned that I needed to go to places where the wildlife is more habituated to people and doesn’t run off when they see you.
 I also quickly figured out that I didn’t want to go hiking through the woods with a heavy setup for hours hoping to find an animal.
 I could see this wasn’t going to be productive and probably not very safe.

-Some of the National Parks are a great place to get started with wildlife photography.
-Yellowstone, Grand Tetons, Denali and Great Smoky Mountains are four that come to mind.
+Some of the National Parks are a great places to get started with wildlife photography.
+Yellowstone, Grand Tetons, Denali and the Great Smoky Mountains are four that come to mind.
 After a little research for top spots, it can just be a matter of lots of driving around all day.

 Photo workshops can be a great way to get to some special locations.
 To get to locations in Alaska to photograph grizzly bears, for example, I joined a workshop that had chartered a boat for the group.
 I could not have gotten there on my own otherwise.